FrancescaSadler/liri/README.md

     -do-what-it-says reads the external file, random.txt and then executes what is held within that file

-3. Based on what comand is used, the user will get back the following information -concert-this
+3. Based on what comand is used, the user will get back the following information 3.concert-this
-          - Name of the venue
+        3.Name of the venue
-          - venue location
+        3. venue location
-          -  date of the Event
+        3.  date of the Event

     -spotify-this-song
           * Artist(s)